ifurusato/rp2040-i2c-slave/README.md

 You can then go back to the Pi and execute master.py with a payload argument.

+## Files

+There are only a few files that you need pay attention to:

+On the Raspberry Pi:

+* master.py           : the I2C master as a CLI app

+On the RP2040:

+* upy/main.py         : the I2C slave application entry point
+* upy/controller.py   : a generic payload processor

+You may want to modify main.py to integrate with your own code or application.

+You will want to modify the Controller to process your payload content and perform any specific functions.

+You won't likely need to modify any of the other files unless you want to extend some existing functionality.

+See FILES for the complete list of files.

 ## Hardware Installation

 The ItsyBitsy RP2040 uses pin GPIO2 for SDA and pin GPIO3 for SCL on bus 1.
 You should also be sure to connect the GND pin to the common ground of your Raspberry Pi.
 If you're connecting it to your Pi via a USB connector you won't need to provide 3.3V to the board as that will be provided via USB.

+The RP2040 requires 10K pullup resistors on SDA and SCL to operate correctly.

 ## Testing